maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 And finally, like Dartmouth's `CHANGE` statement, `MAT` instructions always look for an array variable with the given name, even if there are no parentheses.
 This means that `MAT PRINT A` will *not* find the variable named `A`, but will look for the *array* `A`, in effect, `A()`.
 This means you can `LET A=5:DIM A(5,5):A(3,3)=10` and only the 10 will appear in a `MAT PRINT A`, the 5 is in a different non-array variable.

 According to Lien's *The BASIC Handbook*, "Some computers allow the word MAT to be optional", and suggests these allow `A=B` to perform what would normally be `MAT A=B`.
 However, no particular variant is mentioned, nor has one been found.
 Given most dialects treat A and A() as two different variables, it is not clear how they would understand the difference between normal statements and matrix statements.
-RetroBASIC does not allow the `MAT` to be left off.
+It may be a typo, RetroBASIC does not allow the `MAT` to be left off.

 <!-- TOC --><a name="matrix-statements"></a>
 ### Matrix statements